Skip to content

 What pressing scientific question did you ask?

-We know that coins are the most commonly swallowed foreign object in the paediatric population and there is a lot of data surrounding transit time.
+We know that coins are the most commonly swallowed foreign objects in the paediatric population, and there is a lot of data surrounding transit time.
 The second most commonly swallowed objects are small toys but there is very little data out there.
 We wanted to know how long it would take for a small piece of plastic toy, in this case, a Lego head, to pass through.

 How on earth did you come up with the idea?